Systematic Investigation of Acceptor Removal in HPK LGADs with Modified Gain Layers: Samples and irradiation conditions

 The first proton campaign was carried out in January 2025 using a $45\,\mathrm{MeV}$ proton beam.
 The beam energy was lower than the standard RARiS operating condition because of a temporary limitation in the Dee electrode voltage of the cyclotron.
 This campaign was used primarily to evaluate the oxygen-modified samples, namely B, B+O, and PAB.
 In addition, the dataset provides information on the proton-energy dependence of radiation damage when compared with the $70\,\mathrm{MeV}$ irradiation.

 The second proton campaign was performed in November 2025 using a $70\,\mathrm{MeV}$ proton beam.
 This irradiation was used to evaluate the carbon-implanted and compensated gain-layer designs.
-The sample set included the reference structures B and B+O, the carbon-implanted samples B+C and B+C+O, and the compensated structures 2B+1P, 2B+1P+O, and 2B+1P+C.
+The sample set included the reference sample B and the high-oxygen sample B+O, the carbon-implanted samples B+C and B+C+O, and the compensated structures 2B+1P, 2B+1P+O, and 2B+1P+C.

 To compare the gain-layer degradation under different irradiation particles, a subset of the prototype sensors was also irradiated with reactor neutrons at the JSI TRIGA Mark II reactor.
 The neutron irradiation was used mainly to compare the acceptor-removal behavior with the proton data for the same sample set.
-After neutron irradiation, the samples were likewise stored in a freezer until characterization.
+After neutron irradiation, the samples were stored in a freezer until characterization.

 Throughout this paper, irradiation fluences are quoted in terms of the $1\,\mathrm{MeV}$ neutron-equivalent fluence, $\Phi_{\mathrm{eq}}$, based on the Non-Ionizing Energy Loss (NIEL) scaling hypothesis.
 For proton irradiation, the hardness factors used for the conversion were $\kappa = 1.91$ for $45\,\mathrm{MeV}$ protons and $\kappa = 1.53$ for $70\,\mathrm{MeV}$ protons~\cite{NIEL}.